mbarnettHMX/beneficial-ownership-engine/docs/deployment/SYNAPSE_DEPLOY.md

 # Synapse Deployment Instructions

-Follow the steps below to deploy Azure Synapse and supporing storage account and Spark cluster for the Beneficial Ownership Engine.
+Follow the steps below to deploy Azure Synapse and supporting storage account and Spark cluster for the Beneficial Ownership Engine.

 ## Prerequisites